 09 of 09

-Don't feel like investing in a unitasker that takes up room in a drawer or a cupboard?
-You may have a suitable tool already lurking in your kitchen.
+Don't feel like investing in a unitasker tool that takes up room in a drawer or a cupboard?
+You may have a suitable tool already hiding in your kitchen.
 Some people use star frosting/pastry tips to push the pits out by hand, or chopsticks.
-Of course, you could simply use a paring knife as well.
+Of course, you could simply use a paring knife as well, especially if you don't have that many cherries to pit.